Benedikt Grüger

 Type: Master Thesis

 With the ongoing large-scale integration of renewable energy sources, distribution grids are increasingly dominated by grid-following converters.
-Since converter control operates on significantly shorter time scales, evaluating their dynamic stability under varying grid conditions becomes crucial.
-In the presence of large disturbances, the non-linear behavior of converter dynamics becomes particularly important.
-In such cases, stability analysis can be based on the concept of the region of attraction—the set of initial states from which the system returns to its desired operating point without external intervention.
-Determining this region, however, is computationally demanding, especially for higher-order systems.
+Especially in weak grids, perturbations on the AC grid side can lead to loss of synchronisation of the converters, i.e., the converter enters a state where the voltage phase information can not be obtained, and subsequently converter tripping.
+This non-linear phenomenon has been observed in multiple contexts around the globe and several analytical have been developed, e.g. calculation of the converter's region of attraction, i.e., the set of perturbed states that evolve back to the operating point.
+Determining this region is computationally demanding, especially for higher-order systems.
 To address this, several numerical methods have been developed to approximate the boundary of the region of attraction, such as the unstable manifold method and the interval stability method.
 This thesis investigates different numerical techniques for approximating the region of attraction boundary for a grid-following converter.
 In particular, these methods are compared against the standard Monte Carlo approach.
 Their practical applicability is demonstrated using two lower-order models of grid-following converters.
 Overall, this work contributes to ongoing efforts in converter modeling and provides insights into the impact of non-linear dynamics on the stability of future power systems.

 • Stability threshold approach for complex dynamical systems (Klinshov, Nekorki, and Kurths 2015)